How to have a low waste picnic, without being a dick

 Make some food swaps

 Strawberries are always a treat, but you can’t seem to avoid them coming in plastic at the supermarket.
-If you’d like to cut down on some extra plastic, visit your local market for plastic free berries or pick some fruit at the supermarket (especially the bigger ones) that doesn’t come in plastic.
+If you’d like to cut down on some extra plastic, visit your local market for plastic free berries or pick some fruit at the supermarket (especially the bigger locations) that doesn’t come in plastic.
 Why not pick up some mangos, apples, pears etc. and prep them at home.

 Jump into the kitchen

 Now is the time to dig out your best banana bread recipe, make a cold pasta salad, blend your own hummus, or bake some savoury tarts or muffins.
 It will probably end up being cheaper, but does require a bit of pre-planning.
+Pictured below is a batch of vegan snickerdoodles, though it wasn’t my most successful attempt at this recipe!

 Get a cooler bag to reduce food waste